 Mind the Gap: Leadership in an Unequal World

-Income inequality in the United States, which has been rising since the 1970s and is now among the highest of all developed countries, has recently been called “the defining challenge of our time” by President Obama and “a quiet crisis” by newly elected New York City mayor de Blasio.
-But what explains this inequality, and what are some of its effects?
+Income inequality in the United States, which has been rising since the 1970s and is now among the highest of all developed countries, has been called “the defining challenge of our time” by President Obama and other leaders.
+But what explains this inequality?
+Why does it persist and what are some of its effects?
 Is it necessarily a bad thing?
+In what ways is American inequality different from income inequality in other nations around the world?
 What challenges do leaders face in contexts of significant inequality?

-This course explores the debates on the causes and consequences of high income inequality in the United States, focusing on the relationship between inequality and poverty.
+This course explores the debates on the causes and consequences of high income inequality in the United States, focusing on the relationship between inequality and poverty and on the intergenerational reproduction of inequality.
 Students will learn about some of the major economic, political, and cultural factors that are thought to lead to inequality and associated poverty.
-Through a series of locally-based and contemporary case studies, students will examine and see first-hand how leaders make sense of and address inequality and poverty at local, national, and international levels.
+Through a series of thematic contemporary case studies, students will examine and see first-hand how leaders make sense of and address inequality and poverty at local, national, and international levels.
 Students will explore some of the realities of poverty, such as the challenges of living on minimum wage, food and housing insecurity, social exclusion, and spatial segregation based on race and class.
-The course will consist of in-class guest speakers and Providence-based field trips in order to give students opportunities to talk with and learn from engaged citizens, leaders from civic organizations, and elected leaders in Rhode Island.
+In-class guest speakers and Providence-based field trips in order to give students opportunities to talk with and learn from engaged citizens, leaders from civic organizations, and elected leaders in Rhode Island.

 Through these experiences with the local community, role-playing, interactive group work, and nightly reading, students will learn to think critically about income inequality and poverty.
 They will learn how well intentioned efforts to create positive social change may actually reinforce existing inequalities, and how they, as leaders, can be more conscious of the realities of inequality and poverty as they develop Action Plans to responsibly address social problems in their home communities.